fuhsjr00/bug.n/doc/Default_hotkeys.md

 -->

 `Config_hotkey=!BackSpace::View_toggleStackArea()`
-> Toggle the stack area of the layout.
+> Toggle the stack area of the layout.(Dynamic tiling must be disabled)

 If the stack area is disabled, the master area takes up the whole view.